SaacPSI/saac/README.md

 ## Roadmap
-A third batch at the begining of 2024.
+Adding components and improving code/documentation.

 ## Project status
-We are currently focused on finishing some developpement for our architecture.
-We will finalize a proper documentation and sample code before publishing more components.
+We are currently focused on finishing some developpement for our architecture and test it in few experiments.

 ## Authors and acknowledgment
 - Cédric Dumas cedric.dumas@imt-atlantique.fr